-Prerequisite: BUS 079 and BUS-115; should be taken concurrently with BUS 080
+Prerequisite: BUS 079 and BUS-115

 Designed to provide employment experience in a position that will utilize the specialized skills of the student.
 Placements will include positions in medical offices, hospitals, and clinics.
-Field experience: minimum of 312.5 hours.
-(5 credits, 5 Lab/Lab-Discussion)
+Field experience: minimum of 180 hours.
+Course Level Fee 2 (3 credits, 15 Lab/ Lab-Discussion)